bedita/docs/source/endpoints/streams.rst

 Main responsabilities of this endpoint are:
     * file upload and new stream creation
-    * get a collection of streams, using many filters like trees navigation, search, types
+    * get a collection of streams, using usual :ref:`get-filters`
     * link a stream to a media
     * modify or remove an existing stream